Opportunities and Challenges in Using the Kinetically Derived Maximum Dose Concept to Refine Risk Assessment

 In contrast to its routine use in pharmaceutical development, consideration of the KMD in the design or interpretation of animal toxicity studies for environmental chemicals is rare.
 Interest is growing in use of the KMD to interpret animal dose-response data or set top dose in chronic toxicity studies of these chemicals, but many technical and scientific issues hinder its proper use.
 The purpose of this symposium was to highlight these commonly raised issues and provide the background information needed to develop more consistent, transparent approaches to support broader KMD application in risk assessment.

 The presentations in this symposium reviewed the application of the KMD in toxicity testing.
-They will summarize commonly raised technical and scientific issues related to the use of KMD as an approach to select doses in toxicology testing studies or to interpret dose-response study results.
+They summarized commonly raised technical and scientific issues related to the use of KMD as an approach to select doses in toxicology testing studies or to interpret dose-response study results.
 Examples of these issues include:

 - Appropriate use of PK data to determine dose non-linearity.